gramineproject/gramine/Documentation/devel/encfiles.rst

 Now that a key for the root MHT node was generated, the root MHT node can be encrypted.
 Step 6 shows that the AES-GCM encryption happens in the ``encrypted`` bounce buffer of the root MHT node, on the plaintext root-MHT-node ``decrypted`` and with the newly generated key.
-As part of this encryption operation, the tag is generated and is stored in the ``root_mht_node_tag`` field of the metadata node's header.
-Since the header will be encrypted, the tag will not be leaked.
+As part of this encryption operation, the MAC is generated and is stored in the ``root_mht_node_mac`` field of the metadata node's header.
+Since the header will be encrypted, the MAC will not be leaked.

 At this point, both the data node and the root MHT node are ready to be flushed to storage.
 Now steps 7-9 are performed, which correspond to steps 2-4 in the write flow of the <3KB file.

-Finally, all three nodes are encrypted and are ready to be flushed: the metadata node (contains the salt to decrypt itself and the key + tag to decrypt the root MHT node), the root MHT node (contains the key + tag to decrypt the data node) and the data node (contains the file contents).
+Finally, all three nodes are encrypted and are ready to be flushed: the metadata node (contains the salt to decrypt itself and the key + MAC to decrypt the root MHT node), the root MHT node (contains the key + MAC to decrypt the data node) and the data node (contains the file contents).
 Step 10 can be performed, that copies out all three bounce buffers to the host's hard disk.